EvgeniyaKuzmina/EvgeniyaKuzmina/README.md

 I am coding on java :coffee:.
 Tried different languages — python, js, html, css.
 But on my view java is most simply programming language (joking of course).

 I have a dog :dog:.
 Jack Russell Terrier — it is the same breed of dog like in the film «Mask».
-And she is really high jump :relaxed:
+And she really jumps very high :relaxed: